-Even fish that can cope in the warmest water temperatures — tropical fish, for instance — can only live around 83°F.
+Even fish that can cope with the warmest water temperatures — tropical fish, for instance — can only live in water around 83°F.

-Fish and other aquatic invertebrates are cold-blooded, which means that their internal body temperature of fish is controlled by the environment.
+This means that the internal body temperature of fish is controlled by the environment.
 It’s the same with reptiles, and why they need thermostats and heat lamps to regulate their environments.

 A chiller’s primary function, as its name suggests, is to cool and maintain the water temperature in your aquarium within optimal parameters.

 These machines often come with a thermostat that prevents the chiller from reaching unsuitable temps for fish.
 And just like home air conditioners, users are free to adjust the aquarium chiller to whatever temperature they deem suitable.

 Aquarium chillers come in a variety of options.
-And although some can be quite expensive, their high longevity and low maintenance compensate for the price.
+And although some can be quite expensive, their longevity and low maintenance compensate for the price.